deodharaditi/StockWhisperer/README.md

 Welcome to the StockWhisperer App repository!
 This Streamlit app utilizes deep learning to predict stock prices for the next quarter based on fundamental financial indicators.
 The app is designed to provide valuable insights to investors, guiding their investment strategies and maximizing returns.

+## Demo 🎥

+Check out the demo of the StockWhisperer App on YouTube: [Demo Video](https://youtu.be/74h6WyrJ9q4)

+## Deployed App 🚀

+Access the actual StockWhisperer App deployed on Streamlit: [StockWhisperer App](https://stockwhisperer.streamlit.app/)

 ## Tech Stack ℹ️

 - **Streamlit**: A popular Python library for building interactive web apps.